EHD SERVICES

 Public Water Systems

-A permit from the EHD is required to operate a small public community water system, transient or nontransient noncommunity public water system, and state small public water system.
-A complete set of plans and specifications must be submitted when applying for this permit.
-An annual fee is charged based on the type of water system.
-Following are descriptions of the types of public water systems:
+A permit from the EHD is required to operate a small public community water system, transient or non-transient non-community public water system, and state small public water system.
+The types of public water systems are:

-- State Small Water System: A water system for the provision of piped water to the public for human consumption which serves at least 5, but not more than 14, services connections and does not regularly serve more than an average of 25 individuals daily for more than 60 days out of the year.
+• State Small Water System: A water system which serves at least 5, but not more than 14, services connections and does not regularly serve more than an average of 25 individuals daily for more than 60 days/year.

-Water is sampled for analysis for bacteria, chemical, and physical contaminants/constituents at various frequencies determined by the type of system and number of users.
-There are 179 water systems within Shasta County.
+Water is sampled and analyzed for bacteria, chemical, and physical contaminants/constituents at various frequencies determined by the type of permit.

 Other Water Samples

 EHD staff, at times, takes water samples other than samples of public water systems or home loans.
-These include California Uniform Retail Food Facilities Law requirements, meat inspection requirements, and complaints.
+These include California Retail Food Code requirements and complaints.

 Solid Waste